maiphuonghoang/ghcr_ci_pipeline/mastering-git/README.md

 ## Day Eight

-Git add tricks with patch
+Git commit tricks
+How to commit for XYZ given date